oliversabler/upnodo/README.md

 # upnodo
-Track every day with up normal or down
+Track every day with up normal or down.

+## Purpose
+The purpose of this repository is to test architectural and technological ideas.